Yuzu28/Planet_Of_the_Shapes/README.md

 * Single Player Mode: Using Javascript Canvas to design a game where user can shoot down shapes.

 * Multiplayer Mode: Using Socket io. to create live servers and a online chat box to chat with other users.
+Still a work in progress and

 # How did we make it?